Trees That Feed Foundation is a not-for-profit public charity under US tax code 501(c)(3).

 Ruth Portnoff is Trees That Feed Foundation’s Haiti liaison.
 She is working in country to network, organize, and monitor our mission on the island.
 Building relationships connecting people to form partnerships and combine efforts gives us the opportunity to achieve the greatest and most sustainable impact.

 Mr Johnson recently retired from a career with the Jamaican Government’s Ministry of Agriculture and Fisheries.
 He is a leading expert in the propagation and care of fruit trees and other plants.
 He runs Eltham Gardens, a nursery in St. Catherine, Jamaica.
 Joseph works for TTFF on a part-time basis, advising and monitoring farmers and processors who have fruit trees and/or processing equipment.

 Director of Programs

 As our first employee, Theresa works to build new partnerships for TTFF, while increasing our constituency base and managing programs.
 Theresa most recently served as a 2011 Teach For America corps member in Chicago, IL.
 Prior to her time with Teach For America, Theresa worked at the United Nations Foundation in Washington, D.C., where she spent five years building partnerships and grassroots constituencies to support the Foundation’s global campaigns.
 She holds a BA in psychology and international studies from the University of Wisconsin-Madison.
-In her spare time, Theresa loves to travel, ride horses and enjoy Evanston with her husband, their daughter Mariella, and puppy, Aubie.
+In her spare time, Theresa loves to travel, ride horses and enjoy Evanston with her husband, their daughter Mariella, son Theo, and puppy, Aubie.